akshitbhalla2/akshitbhalla2/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a Software Engineer in Bangalore/Pune.
-- 🌱 I’m currently learning Data Science and Machine Learning, Building Data Products and Business Decision Making.
+- 🌱 I’m currently learning Data Science and Machine Learning, building Data Products and Business Decision Making.
 - 👯 I’m looking to collaborate on AI Projects.
 - 🤔 I’m looking for help with GCP/AWS Services.
 - 💬 Ask me about my educational background, hobbies and favourite sport.